Palmyra Atoll: Incorporation into the United States

 In The Insular Cases, the Supreme Court held incorporated territories to be integral parts of the United States, as opposed to mere possessions.
-The incorporated Palmyra Atoll is the southernmost point of the incorporated United States, with its southernmost shore at 5°52'15" N latitude.
+The incorporated Palmyra Atoll is the southernmost point of the incorporated United States, with its southernmost shore at latitude.
 U.S.-controlled territories such as American Samoa (and the southernmost place, Rose Atoll) are farther south, but they are not incorporated territories.

 Climate

 Average annual rainfall is approximately 175 in per year.
 Temperatures average 85 °F year round.
 The atoll has nearly the highest oceanicity index (i.e., the degree to which its climate is affected by the sea) and one of the lowest diurnal and annual temperature variations of any place on Earth.
-Nauru has more consistent nighttime temperatures with every month recording 77 °F (25 C) average, as well as more evenly spread precipitation.
+Nauru has more consistent nighttime temperatures with every month recording 77 °F (25 °C) average, as well as more evenly spread precipitation.